-There is relatively limited data in Europe on lights good vehicle crashes and these vehicles are yet to be covered by EU Whole Vehicle Type Approval legislation.
+There is relatively limited data in Europe on lights good vehicle accidents and these vehicles are yet to be covered by EU Whole Vehicle Type Approval legislation.
 In-depth work has been carried out in Britain (Lenard, 2000) and Germany (Niewohner, 2000) which forms the basis of information in this section.

 - Casualties: Research in the UK indicates that LGV casualties comprise around 4% of total fatal or seriously injured vehicle occupant casualties, with over 80% comprising drivers.
-The majority of crashes involved a car (46%).
-German research indicates what while vehicles do not necessarily have a higher crash rate than other motor vehicles, crashes tend to occur in predominantly urban environments. - Crash types: UK and German studies both found that respectively around 59% and 60% of the crashes with passenger cars were frontal impacts and 14% and 26% were side impacts.
+The majority of accidents involved a car (46%).
+German research indicates that while vehicles do not necessarily have a higher accident rate than other motor vehicles, accidents tend to occur in predominantly urban environments. - Accident types: UK and German studies both found that respectively around 59% and 60% of the accidents with passenger cars were frontal impacts and 14% and 26% were side impacts.
 In the British study around 22% were rollovers and 16% in Germany were rear impacts as opposed to 4% of cases in Britain.
-Evidence for belt use by drivers in such vehicles was relatively low, in the order of 20% in Germany and 47% in Britain. - Key issues: The UK in-depth study of around 500 light goods vehicle (up to 3500 kg GVM) crashes indicates three key issues for LGV design:
+Evidence for belt use by drivers in such vehicles was relatively low, in the order of 20% in Germany and 47% in Britain. - Key issues: The UK in-depth study of around 500 light goods vehicle (up to 3.500 kg GVM) accidents indicates three key issues for LGV design:

-Poor crash compatibility between LGVs and passenger cars in car-to-LGV crashes in Britain, car drivers bear greatest risk of injury at every level of severity.
+Poor accident compatibility between LGVs and passenger cars in car-to-LGV accidents has been reported in the UK; car drivers bearing greatest risk of injury at every level of severity.
 LGVs tend to have greater size and mass and usually have their stiff structures at a greater height than those of passenger cars.
-This misalignment of stiff structures can result in the large vehicle overriding the smaller vehicle.
+This misalignment of stiff structures can result in the large vehicle over- riding the smaller vehicle.
 This in turn has the effect of penalising the occupants of the smaller collision partner, since there is an inherent risk of greater intrusion in the smaller vehicles that are already at a mass disadvantage.
 Any regulatory crash-testing option needs to take strong account of LGV to car compatibility needs.

-Low restraint use amongst LGV occupants compared with car occupants in fatal crashes in Britain, 77% were not wearing seat belts and around one-third of drivers and almost half of passengers were found not to have been wearing the seat belt at the time of the crash.
+Low restraint use amongst LGV occupants compared with car occupants in fatal accidents has been reported in the UK; 77% were not wearing seat belts and around one-third of drivers and almost half of passengers were found not to have been wearing the seat belt at the time of the accident.
 Possibilities for increasing seat belt use include the use of in-vehicle seat belt reminder systems; higher profile awareness and education programmes; stricter policing and enforcement actions; and a review of the categories of occupants who are currently exempted from the mandatory wearing of seat belts.